Juniper/terraform-provider-mist/docs/resources/site_setting.md

 - `allowed_services` (List of String) optionally, services we'll allow. enum: `icmp`, `ssh`
 - `custom` (Attributes List) (see [below for nested schema](#nestedatt--gateway_mgmt--protect_re--custom))
-- `enabled` (Boolean) when enabled, all traffic that is not essential to our operation will be dropped e.g. ntp / dns / traffic to mist will be allowed by default if dhcpd is enabled, we'll make sure it works
+- `enabled` (Boolean) When enabled, all traffic that is not essential to our operation will be dropped e.g. ntp / dns / traffic to mist will be allowed by default if dhcpd is enabled, we'll make sure it works
 - `trusted_hosts` (List of String) host/subnets we'll allow traffic to/from